openstack/python-watcherclient/README.rst

    # pip install python-openstackclient

-Make sure that your OpenStack credentials are correct.
-If so, you should be able to verify that the watcher user has been declared in your OpenStack keystone :
+Make sure that your Openstack credentials are correct.
+If so, you should be able to verify that the watcher user has been declared in your Openstack keystone :

 .. code::